bartelsjoshuac/Corduroy/GCS.md

 1. Set your project *gcloud config set project corduroy-project3*
 2. List your instances and addresses: *gcloud compute instances list*  // See if your EXTERNAL_IP changed
 3. Open a SSH window to your computer engine: *gcloud compute ssh corduroy-vm* // You can also start a SSH session from the console.
+4. Find your *EXTERNAL_IP* as you will use this to access your server: *gcloud compute instances list*.
-4. Return to your work.
+5. Return to your work.

 NOTES:
 - You will need to setup billing for the project after leaving the GCS console API, even with a free tier or you will have issues reconnecting.